-- Children must be 5 (five) years of age and able to write their name legibly on the application and library card by themselves.
+- Children must be 5 (five) years of age to apply for a card.

 Fees for Nonresidents

 - Nonresident fees are calculated using a tax bill method.
 (See the Nonresident Fee Policy).
 Nonresidents who choose to purchase cards must provide the documentation necessary to calculate the fee.
-In most cases, this will be a tax bill or rental agreement.
+In most cases, this will be a property tax bill (usually available online for Jackson County properties) or a rental agreement.
 The nonresident family fee is paid annually.
 A family is defined as individuals residing at the same address.

 - Nonresident fees are nonrefundable.